Elizabeth Benger

 Elizabeth Ogilvy Benger (baptised on 15 June 1775 at West Camel, Somerset, died on 9 January 1827 in London) was an English biographer, novelist and poet.
 Some of her poetry had a strong social message.

 Early life and education

-Elizabeth was the daughter of John Benger or Benjey and his wife Mary, née Long.
+Elizabeth was the daughter of John Benger or Benjey and his wife Elizabeth (Chambers) Benger.
 Her father was a tradesman in Wells.
 He became a Royal Navy purser in 1782 and the family lived mainly in Chatham, Kent until 1797.
 According to a fellow writer, Lucy Aikin, Elizabeth early showed "an ardour for knowledge, a passion for literature".
 She was allowed at the age of twelve to attend a local boys' school to learn Latin, and the next year had a poem published, The Female Geniad.
 This featured "female theologians, scholars, and preachers such as Cassandra del Fides, Isabella of Barcelona, and Issona of Verona, alongside Cornelia, as historic women to inspire 'the British fair' of her day."
 It was preceded by a customarily apologetic preface that "deploys innocence with great sophistication," as recent commentators put it.
 "The voice... is the voice of cultural authority."